JinyuGuan/JINYU/README.md

-# JINYU Web Video Crawlar Testool
+# Web Video Crawlar Testool
 2018-3-20

 This is a python program for studying how to realize a simple WebCrawler.